thoughtworks-jumpstart/guides/docs/frontend-web-development/import-export-components.md

 # Import and Export of Components

-Moving Components into seperate file makes codes more maintable.
+Moving Components into separate file makes codes more maintainable.
-Individual file should be as small as possible while containing enough logic to serve a complete purpose.
+The individual file should be as small as possible while containing enough logic to serve a whole purpose.

 ## Covers